X

 • Mid-range sofas (£800 to £3000)

-Here, you encounter traditional construction methods, superior material choices, and some customisation options.
+Here, you encounter more traditional construction methods, superior material choices, and some customisation options.
 Notable examples include Leolux, Aria and Domkapa.

-Fama is a particular favourite amongst our interior designers in this category, as they craft the most charming sofas that are ideal for casual living rooms, with most of their two-seaters priced under £1800.
+Fama is a particular favourite amongst our interior designers in this category, as they craft the most charming sofas that are ideal for casual living rooms, with some of their two-seaters priced under £1800.
 The cost of sofa set options in this range offers a good balance between quality and affordability.

 If this is the price bracket you're considering, we highly recommend exploring the sofa sales of high-end brands, as you can discover some exceptional sofas at attractive prices.
 Some of the best sofa deals can be found during these sales events.

-• High-end sofas (£3000 to £8000)
+• High-end sofas (£3000 to £10000)

 Premium craftsmanship, extensive customisation, and luxury materials define this range.
-Alivar, Bonaldo, Brabbu, Cierre, Laskasas and Dom Edizioni are all exceptional brands in this price range with some truly impressive offerings.
-We particularly recommend Gamma and Dandy if you're seeking Italian leather sofas designed to last a lifetime.
-The price of a sofa in this category reflects the superior craftsmanship and materials used.
+Marac, Alivar, Bonaldo, Brabbu, Cierre, Laskasas are all exceptional brands in this price range with some truly impressive offerings.

-• Luxury sofas (Above £8000)
+• Luxury sofas (Above £10,000)

 When deciding how much you should spend on a sofa, remember that quality and comfort are worth the investment.